shiyegao/Louvain/README.md

 ```
 # Usage

-If you want to use louvain, run
+If you want to use the pure louvain, run
 ```bash
 python louvain.py
 ```